CS56-StoreMapper/StoreMapper/README.md

 ## Design Documentation

+## Design Documentation

-Our project includes two key design documents:
+Our project includes several key design documents:

+1. `docs/architecture.md`: A comprehensive overview of the StoreMapper architecture, including the class diagram, key components, data flow, design decisions, and future considerations.
+This document reflects the current state of the project, including the integration of OpenStreetMap data structures.

-1. `docs/ClassDiagramPreOSM.puml`: A UML class diagram representing the project structure.
+2. `docs/ClassDiagramPostOSM.puml`: A UML class diagram representing the current project structure.
 To view this file, use a PlantUML viewer or online tools like [PlantUML Web Server](http://www.plantuml.com/plantuml/uml/).

-2. `docs/class_diagram_summary.md`: A detailed explanation of the class diagram, including rationale for design decisions and implementation approach.
+3. `docs/class_diagram_summary.md`: A detailed explanation of the pre-OSM class diagram, including rationale for design decisions and implementation approach.
+While some aspects may be outdated, it provides historical context for the project's evolution.

-3. `docs/adding_node_way.md`: An updated integration plan and roadmap for OSM data structures, reflecting the current state of the project and future development plans.
+4. `docs/adding_node_way.md`: An integration plan and roadmap for OSM data structures, reflecting the current state of the project and future development plans.

 These documents serve as a reference for our project's architecture and design principles.
 Please refer to them when making significant changes to the project structure.

 ## Development Roadmap